Create an Organizational Unit (OU) in an Azure Active Directory Domain Services managed domain

 - You can't move users or groups from the AADDC Users OU to custom OUs that you create.
-Only user accounts or resources created in the Azure AD DS managed domain can be moved into custom OUs.
+Only user accounts or resources created in the managed domain can be moved into custom OUs.

 - User accounts, groups, service accounts, and computer objects that you create under custom OUs aren't available in your Azure AD tenant.

-- These objects don't show up using the Microsoft Graph API or in the Azure AD UI; they're only available in your Azure AD DS managed domain.
+- These objects don't show up using the Microsoft Graph API or in the Azure AD UI; they're only available in your managed domain.

 Create a custom OU

 To create a custom OU, you use the Active Directory Administrative Tools from a domain-joined VM.
-The Active Directory Administrative Center lets you view, edit, and create resources in an Azure AD DS managed domain, including OUs.
+The Active Directory Administrative Center lets you view, edit, and create resources in a managed domain, including OUs.

-To create a custom OU in an Azure AD DS managed domain, you must be signed in to a user account that's a member of the AAD DC Administrators group.
+To create a custom OU in a managed domain, you must be signed in to a user account that's a member of the AAD DC Administrators group.

 Sign in to your management VM.
 For steps on how to connect using the Azure portal, see Connect to a Windows Server VM.